Published 28 January 2018 ● Last Updated on 23 September 2022

 Park $2 Project, an active Facebook Group is another great place to find out if local or overseas charities need what you have to offer.
 Members announce and run donation drives on a need basis.

 For ‘anything with an electrical cord’ which is not working anymore, it must be disposed off properly.
 Check this list on the NEA website where industry leaders like Starhub, Singtel, Panasonic, Dell, IKEA and other have taken the initiative to assist in e-waste recycling.
-Better still, download MyEnv app to locate the recycling point closest to you.
 Please note that the recycling will depend on the item you need to recycle, so a closer look is needed.

 Events based swaps:

-We at Secondgsuru organises book swaps to help people plug into the circular economy.
+We at Secondgsuru organise bi-annual book swaps to help people plug into the circular economy.
 Follow us on our Facebook page for the next bookswap announcement.
 Books and beer too organise book swaps – once every 2 months over a weekend.
 Just follow their Facebook page for next event announcement.

 All year round: